-Is it possible to recover the MySQL database created on LINUX using Stellar MySQL Database Recovery software?
-How to do it?
+Is it possible to recover MySQL database created on LINUX using Recovery software?

 Yes, it is very much possible to recover any corrupt MYSQL database with the help of Stellar MySQL Database Recovery software

 Stellar Phoenix MySQL Database Recovery is a powerful utility to repair severely corrupt MySQL database engine files (InnoDB and MyISAM) and restore them back.
 The software allows you to copy your damaged MySQL database from the LINUX system to any Windows Operating system based computer and recover the database by manually selecting the database files.

 Below steps can guide you through the repair and recovery process